tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * an authenticator
 * a function for validating a certificate chain

-It returns the identity, such as the certificate chain and its extensions, and a status to indicate whether the authenticator is valid or not after applying the function for validating the certificate chain to the chain contained in the authenticator.
+It returns a status to indicate whether the authenticator is valid or not after applying the function for validating the certificate chain to the chain contained in the authenticator.
+If validation is successful, it also returns the identity, such as the certificate chain and its extensions.

-The API should return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
+The API should return a failure if the certificate_request_context of the authenticator was used in a different authenticator that was previously validated.
 Well-formed empty authenticators are returned as invalid.

 When validating an authenticator, a constant-time comparison should be used.